Easy self working card tricks are great to learn when starting out. They generally require no sleight of hand skill.

 Best Self Working Card Tricks for Beginners

-These are two ultimate self working card tricks and might be two of the best out there.
-They are classics that have stood the test of time.
+The first two of these self-working card tricks are classics that have stood the test of time.
 Not only that, they are two very easy self working card tricks, revealed in the videos below.
 But these have been on the internet for quite some time, so it’s nothing new being revealed.

 One of the best self-working card tricks might be Gemini Twins, and it involves no setup.
 It actually belongs in the category of impromptu self working card tricks, since it can be done anything at a moment’s notice.
 This is already taught on the internet in various places for free, so here’s a video with the instructions.